ENGL 1101: Step 1 GET ORGANIZED

 About this Research Guide

-Lots of college students say they do research now the same way they did when they were in elementary school.
-In the working world, those people will not be competitive, or even very competent.
-Employers need people who recognize when they need information, are able to locate and choose the best information, then use that information effectively (American Library Association).
+Many college students say they do research now the same way they did when they were in elementary school.
+In the working world, those people will be at a disadvantage.
+Employers say they need people who recognize when they need information, are able to locate and choose the best information, then use that information effectively and ethically (American Library Association).

-Practice for your future by using this guide to learn about some excellent techniques, tools and sources provided by the library.
+Practice for your future by using this guide to learn some techniques, tools and sources provided by the library.
 Most of the articles in the databases listed on this guide are not freely available on the Internet, but are free to us at Dalton State through the library website.
-Take advantage!

 Use the BEST information, not just the most convenient!